matedro/444_practice_app/README.md

   * Payment method: `Credit`, `Debit`, or `PayPal`
 * Field auditing for appropriate formatting:
   * Length limits
-  * Proper phone number
   * Zip code and date
   * Any other audits deemed necessary
-  * Note that incorrect fields are highlighted if audits fail
 * A button labeled "Next"

 ### Review page